Xilinx/Vitis-AI/dsa/XVDPU-TRD/vck190_platform/overlays/Vitis_Libraries/vision/docs/index.rst

 Vitis Vision Library
 ##############################

-The Vitis Vision library is a FPGA device optimized Vitis vision library intended for application developers using Zynq®-7000 SoC and Zynq® UltraScale+™ MPSoC and PCIE based Alveo® U200, U50 devices.
+The Vitis Vision library is a set of FPGA and AI Engine™ device optimized functions, intended for application developers using Zynq®-7000 SoC, Zynq® UltraScale+™ MPSoC, ACAP Versal VCK190 and PCIE based Alveo® U200, U50 devices.
-Vitis vision library provides a software interface for computer vision functions accelerated on an FPGA device.
+Vitis vision library provides a software interface for computer vision functions accelerated on FPGA and AI Engine™ devices.

 .. note::
    Vitis Vision library functions are mostly similar in functionality to their OpenCV equivalent.
 Any deviations, if present, are documented.